-- 1. Select Magic Wand. - 2.
-Click any color in the image.

-- 3. Do any of the following: - Slide the Threshold slider to adjust the number of pixels to be included or excluded.
-The Threshold slider sets how similar a pixel needs to be to the one you clicked in order to be included in the selection. - Click the Connected radio button if you want to include only pixels that are touching the one you clicked. - Click the Not connected radio button if you want to include all the pixels that are similar to the one you clicked. - Hold down SHIFT and click around the selection to include more pixels. - Hold down CTRL and click around the selection to remove pixels from the selection. - Click Invert to swap your selection to the opposite area from the original, usually the outer part of the image. - 4.
-From the Wand Type drop-down list, select one of the following: - Brightness: Selects pixels similar in brightness to the area of the image you clicked. - Color: Selects pixels similar in hue to the area of the image you clicked. - RGB: Selects pixels with red, green and blue combination similar to the area of the image you clicked. - 5.
-Click Done.
+- 1. Select the Magic Wand button. - 2.
+Click any color in the image. - 3.
+Do any of the following: - Slide the Threshold slider to adjust the number of pixels to be included or excluded.
+The Threshold slider sets how similar a pixel needs to be to the one you clicked in order to be included in the selection. - Click the Connected checkbox if you want to include only pixels that are touching the one you clicked. - Hold down SHIFT and click around the selection to include more pixels. - Hold down CTRL and click around the selection to remove pixels from the selection. - 4.
+From the Wand type drop-down list, select one of the following: - Brightness: Selects pixels similar in brightness to the area of the image you clicked. - Color: Selects pixels similar in hue and brightness to the area of the image you clicked.